 - It’s limited to creating a snapshot of the process based on the information given at that moment, although it delivers a good picture of the process with minimal cross lines;

-- Any extra tiny change in your process will give a completely different look of the process graph.
+- Any extra tiny change in your process will give a completely different look at the process graph.
 DOT algorithm makes a completely new snapshot that doesn’t consider the model information;

-- You need extra tools, like animation, to track the changes, since DOT algorithm doesn’t allow to see them correctly.
+- You need extra tools, like animation, to track the changes, since the DOT algorithm doesn’t allow us to see them correctly.